loupe-php/loupe/docs/ranking.md

 ## Best Practices

-- Put your most important attributes first in the list of search attributes
+- Put your most important attributes first in the list of searchable attributes
 - Use the ranking score threshold to filter out low-quality matches
 - Consider the proximity factor when writing content - keep related terms close together
 - Monitor ranking scores during development to fine-tune your configuration